fabienDaou/FileGrip/README.md

 ### Technical questions
 - How to properly store user credentials (oauth token for example)?
-- Endgame, where would the user keep the secret?
 - How to be sure there is no data corruption?
 - Do we need to specifically make an effort to ensure data integrity?
 Do we trust cloud providers?
 Like they may inject stuff in files.